kxk302/Non_B_DNA_vs_novel_bar_plot/README.txt

 - this maps from the name of the individual to the base name of the corresponding density file E.g., mGorGor1.chrX Gorilla_gorilla_chrX

+data/chrom_to_plot_label.dat
+- list of <chromosome_name> <plot_label>, one per line
+- this maps from the name of the individual to the plot label in horizontal bar plot for novel sequence E.g., mGorGor1.chrX Gorilla_chrX

 5. In the 'scripts' folder, there is an R script that generates a bar plot.
 The script takes 6 input parameters:

 First argument: inhibitAlignmentFill = T/F